 What can I do with an Economics Major?

-Private industry and government are in continual need of employees with strong analytical skills coupled with a solid foundation in the liberal arts.
-The economics major at CSUSB, with its emphasis on analysis, computer skills, and political economic history, is ideally suited for this task.
-An economics major provides entry into a broad spectrum of career opportunities ranging from analyst positions, management, and marketing, to teaching, research, and political consultation.
-In addition, the B.A. in economics provides an excellent background for various graduate programs, including law, politics, economics, and business.
+Anything.
+Private and public sector employers always need employees with strong analytical skills coupled with a solid foundation in the liberal arts.
+The economics major at CSUSB, with its emphasis on analysis, programming skills, and political economy and economic history, is well suited to this task.

-Students who anticipate graduating within three quarters should set up an appointment with the Career Development Center in UH-329 (Ph: 537-5250).
+Students who anticipate graduating within two semesters should speak with an Economics faculty advisor and set up an appointment with the Career Development Center in UH-329.
 The Career Development Center offers assistance in resume writing, interviewing, job search strategies, and meeting with on-campus recruiters.
-Internet job resources include: After College, California Job Source, California State Civil Service Jobs, and Career.com.
+Our course Econ 3900: Writing in Economics, also helps equip you with the tools to write well for job applications.

 Earnings of College Graduates by Major